ndgkhoa/ecommerce-be/README.md

 </p>

 <p align="center">
-  A minimal and flexible <a href="http://nodejs.org" target="_blank">Node.js</a> web application framework for building efficient and scalable server-side applications.
+  A minimal and flexible <a href="http://nodejs.org" target="_blank">Node.js</a> framework for building efficient and scalable server-side applications.
 </p>

 <p align="center">